KongBoje/Hand-in-6-Security/README.md

 >## Explain about Node tools like Helmet and nsp (and the Node Security Project).
 What do they do, and how have you used them.

 #### Helmet:
-Helmet can help protect your app from some well-known web vulnerabilities by setting HTTP headers appropriately.
+Helmet can help protect your app from some well-known web vulnerabilities(XSS) by setting HTTP headers appropriately.

 Helmet is actually just a collection of nine smaller middleware functions that set security-related HTTP headers:
 - **csp** sets the Content-Security-Policy header to help prevent cross-site scripting attacks and other cross-site injections.